Table of Contents

 - Fewer elements to sterilize.

-- Potentially reduce your electrical bill.
+– Potentially reduce your electricity bill.

-Surely there will be more advantages with this new technology as it evolves, however there are a few downsides to consider:
+Surely there will be more advantages with this new technology as it evolves; however, there are a few downsides to consider:

 Dragonhawk

-It has a wireless power supply and the kit comes with x10 needle cartridges.
+It has a wireless power supply, and the kit comes with x10 needle cartridges.

 Ink Machines